repercussive/qa-book-review-app/README.md

 ## Known issues
 * There is nothing to prevent two identical books (with the same title and author) from being added
 * The app has limited error handling, e.g. if the user navigates to /review/999 (and there is no review with id 999) the app will simply display the traceback instead of showing a “Not found” page, or redirecting the user to an existing page

+## Future developments
+The app in its current state is quite rudimentary.
+The main way to develop this project further would be to add user accounts.
+This would present quite a few challenges related to security and user authentication.
+However, it would open up the door to more features such as:
+* Users could add books to their own personal reading lists
+* Reviews would be tied to a user, and could only be edited/deleted by that user (instead of being editable by anyone)

 ## Acknowledgements
 Thanks to Earl, Adam and Leon for their guidance on this project.